Making waves! Sara swims to save sight

 “I’d be gutted if I was told that my children were going to lose their sight…I want to make a difference.
 When I’m swimming, that’s what I think about,” Sara said.

 The swim took place alongside Sara’s Family Fun Day at Mingara Recreation Club, involving face-painting, sausage sizzles, jumping castles, markets and live entertainment, with proceeds going toward research at SSI.
-Among those present during the day were Professor Peter McCluskey, Director of SSI, and Associate Professor John Grigg, paediatric ophthalmologist and Head of the Discipline of Clinical Ophthalmology at Sydney Medical School (The University of Sydney).
+Among those present during the day were Professor Peter McCluskey, Director of SSI, and Professor John Grigg, paediatric ophthalmologist and Head of the Discipline of Clinical Ophthalmology at Sydney Medical School (The University of Sydney).

 “We are incredibly proud of the brave efforts that Sara has made” said Professor McCluskey.
 “The impact that inherited and childhood eye disease has can be massive – on individual children, but also on families and communities.
 We are well on our way towards finding a cure for blinding diseases like RP, and with the help of people like Sara and the community, we can do much more and do it faster.”